Community Update on Core Dev Grants

 Web3 protocols do not merely enable decentralized products, they enable decentralized, community-driven development.
 A web3 protocol that lacks a meaningfully engaged community of developers will struggle to reflect the needs of its users, which could jeopardize product-market fit.
 Conversely, a web3 protocol that can stimulate community-driven development will be much better-engaged with its users.
 And that protocol can grow in a manner that isn’t extractive, empowering users to contribute to protocol growth and development.
 This is a virtuous cycle that benefits the protocol’s entire community of users.

-But decentralization is also challenging in web3 because protocols are technically complex and there will always be tradeoffs when growing a community composed of different stakeholder groups, each with their own needs and priorities.
+But decentralization is also challenging in web3 because protocols are and there will always be tradeoffs when growing a community composed of different stakeholder groups, each with their own needs and priorities.
 The Graph’s core dev grants have been aimed at threading this needle - assisting the community’s protocol development work while preserving decentralization across the ecosystem.

 Core Dev Grants Fuel Community-Driven Development